Policies

 Use of AI in Images, Figures, and Artwork

-The use of generative AI or AI-enhanced tools to create, modify, or alter images, figures, or visual data is not permitted.
-This includes altering specific features, obscuring or enhancing elements, or generating visual components unrelated to original data.
+The use of generative AI tools to create, manipulate, or alter images, figures, or visual data in a way that misrepresents research findings is not permitted.

-Basic modifications such as adjusting brightness or contrast are allowed if they do not affect the integrity of the information presented.
+Basic adjustments such as brightness, contrast, or color balance are allowed only if they do not alter the scientific meaning or interpretation of the data.

-An exception is made when AI-based tools are integral to the research methodology (e.g., AI in medical imaging).
-In such cases, usage must be thoroughly explained in the Methods section, including the tool’s name, version, and parameters.
+If AI tools are integral to the research methodology (for example, in medical imaging, computer vision, or image classification), their use must be clearly described in the Methods section, including the tool name, version, and relevant parameters.

-The use of generative AI to produce graphical abstracts or cover images is not allowed unless prior written approval is obtained from the editorial board and all necessary rights are cleared.
+The use of generative AI to create graphical abstracts or cover artwork is not permitted unless prior written approval is obtained from the editorial board and all necessary rights are secured.

 Policy for Reviewers